 When retaking a class, the student will receive credit for the class only once.
 The higher of the two grades earned is used to calculate the cumulative GPA.
 If a student repeats a previously passed course, the higher of the two grades will apply toward the completed courses, but subsequent repeats will not.
-"Pass (P)/Not Pass (NP)" grades are assigned to 001-099 level courses and labs.
-"Pass (P)/Not Pass (NP)" grades are not included in the GPA computation.
+"Pass (P)/Not Pass (NP)" grades are assigned to 001-099 level courses and labs, and students may opt to take some courses at the 100-level and higher graded as "Pass/Not Pass."
+See the Pass/Not Pass Courses paragraph in the Academic Regulations section of this Handbook for further guidelines.
+"Pass (P)/Not Pass (NP)" grades are not included in the GPA computation, but courses graded as "Pass/Not Pass" at or above the 100-level do contribute to a student's rate of progress (ROP).
 Students who are unable to pass a class on the second attempt may register for the same class a third time only with the permission of an instructor and the approval of either the relevant department chair or the Academic Dean.
 For enrollment purposes, the credit assigned to 001-099 courses is the same as the associated credit earning course.
 A student repeating a remedial course that exceeds the one-year limitation will not have the class included in his or her enrollment status.